7 Important Human Resources Trends of 2024

 But data privacy laws are also changing.

-This is forcing HR teams are thinking through how best to keep employee information private in an increasingly digital world.
+This is forcing HR teams to consider how best to keep employee information private in an increasingly digital world.

 One step organizations have taken in their effort to be more data privacy-conscious is adopting digital signature and storage products, such as DocuSign.

-Searches for DocuSign have increased by almost 250% since 2017.
+Searches for DocuSign have increased by 148% over the last 5 years.

 E-signature and digital storage products allow organizations to sign, send, and store sensitive documents remotely, without sacrificing security - coming especially in handy for remote hiring, onboarding, and employee management.